PortableNavi/sold_out/README.md

 ## Installation
  > Note:  If you already installed BepInEx through r2modman you should skip step **1**
+ > Note: If you are using r2modman DO NOT follow these instructions.
+Install it from <a href="https://thunderstore.io/c/lethal-company/p/PortableNavi/SoldOut/">here</a> instead.
  * **(1)** <a href="https://docs.bepinex.dev/articles/user_guide/installation/index.html">Install</a> <a href="https://docs.bepinex.dev/index.html">BepInEx</a> and run the game at least once.

  * **(2)** Head over to the <a href="https://github.com/PortableNavi/sold_out/releases">release section</a> of this repo and navigate to the latest release,